cozy/cozy-libs/packages/cozy-procedures/README.md

 # What's cozy-procedures?

-A simple way to manipulate `io.cozy.files` adminsitrative documents.
+A simple way to manipulate `io.cozy.files` administrative documents.

 With Cozy-Procedure, you can fetch documents that match the rules you define.
-See [this template](./src/templates/creditApplicationTemplate.js) for an creditApplication exemple.
+See [this template](./src/templates/creditApplicationTemplate.js) for an creditApplication example.

-It also helps to enhance the file you manipulate by adding automatically the corresponding metadata.
+It also helps to enhance the file you manipulate by adding the corresponsing metadata automatically.

-See https://docs.cozy.io/en/cozy-doctypes/docs/io.cozy.files_metadata/#administrative-documents for more information about administrative document.
+See https://docs.cozy.io/en/cozy-doctypes/docs/io.cozy.files_metadata/#administrative-documents for more information about administrative documents.

 ## Setup

 ### Install

-`npm install --save cozy-procedures` or
 `yarn add cozy-procedures`

 ## Example